Management Liability

 Nonprofit Organizations

 All nonprofits need D&O protection regardless of size.
 Donors may sue if they feel donations weren't used properly.
 Government regulators may sue if the organization violated its charitable mission.
-Average monthly cost for nonprofits is just $67 ($600-$1,700 annually).
+Nonprofit D&O coverage is often among the most affordable forms of management liability insurance.

 Is Your Leadership Adequately Protected?

-Let us review your current coverage and ensure your directors, officers, and their personal assets are protected.
+We can review your current coverage and help you understand the options available for protecting your directors, officers, and their personal assets.

 What D&O Insurance Does NOT Cover